Updated May 25, 2023

 dist((x, y), (a, b)) =|x−c|+|y−d|

-Euclidian distance is most commonly used, we will use the same here, and we will go with complex linkage.
+Euclidian distance is most commonly used; we will use the same here and go with complex linkage.

-Diagonal elements of proximity matrix will be always 0, as the distance between the point with the same point will be always 0, hence diagonal elements are exempted from consideration for grouping.
+The diagonal elements of the proximity matrix will always be 0.
+The distance between the point with the same point will always be 0; hence diagonal elements are exempted from grouping consideration.

-Here, in iteration 1, the smallest distance is 3 hence we merge A and B to form a cluster, again form new proximity matrix with cluster (A, B) by taking (A, B) cluster point as 10, i.e maximum of (7,10) so newly formed proximity matrix would be
+Here, in iteration 1, the smallest distance is 3; hence we merge A and B to form a cluster, again form a new proximity matrix with cluster (A, B) by taking (A, B) cluster point as 10, i.e. a maximum of (7,10) so newly formed proximity matrix would be

-In iteration 2, 7 is the minimum distance hence we merge C and E forming a new cluster (C, E), we repeat the process followed in iteration 1 until we end up with the single cluster, here we stop at iteration 4.
+In iteration 2, 7 is the minimum distance; hence we merge C and E forming a new cluster (C, E); we repeat the process followed in iteration 1 until we end up with a single cluster; here, we stop at iteration 4.

 The whole process is depicted in the below figure:

-(A,B,D) and (D, E) are the 2 clusters formed at iteration 3, at the last iteration we can see we are left with a single cluster.
+(A,B,D) and (D, E) are the 2 clusters formed at iteration 3; at the last iteration, we see we are left with a single cluster.

 2. Divisive Clustering

-To start with we consider all points as a single cluster and separate them by farthest distance until we end off with individual points as individual clusters (not necessarily we can stop in the middle, depends on the minimum number of elements we want in each cluster) at each step.
-It’s just the opposite of agglomerative clustering and it is a top-down approach.
+First, we consider all points as a single cluster and separate them by the farthest distance until we end with individual points as individual clusters (not necessarily we can stop in the middle, depending on the minimum number of elements we want in each cluster) at each step.
+It’s just the opposite of agglomerative clustering, and it is a top-down approach.
 Divisive clustering is a way repetitive k means clustering.

-- Divisive is more complex than agglomerative clustering.
+- Divisiveness is more complex than agglomerative clustering.

-- Divisive clustering is more efficient if we do not generate a complete hierarchy down to individual data points.
+- Divisive clustering is more efficient if we do not generate a complete hierarchy for individual data points.

-- Agglomerative clustering makes a decision by considering the local patters, without taking into account global patterns initially which cannot be reversed.
+- Agglomerative clustering decides by considering the local patterns without considering global patterns initially, which cannot be reversed.

 Visualization of Hierarchical Clustering

-A Super helpful method to visualize hierarchical clustering which helps in business is Dendogram.
-Dendograms are tree-like structures that record the sequence of merges and splits in which vertical line represents the distance between the clusters, distance between vertical lines and distance between the clusters is directly proportional i.e more the distance more the clusters are likely to be dissimilar.
+A Super helpful method to visualize hierarchical clustering, which helps in business, is Dendrogram.
+Dendrograms are tree-like structures that record the sequence of merges and splits.
+The vertical line represents the distance between the clusters; the distance between vertical lines and between the clusters is directly proportional, i.e., the more distance the clusters are likely to be dissimilar.

-We can use the dendogram to decide the number of clusters, just draw a line that intersects with a longest vertical line on the dendogram, a number of vertical lines intersected will be the number of clusters to be considered.
+We can use the Dendrogram to decide the number of clusters; draw a line that intersects with the longest vertical line on the Dendrogram.
+Several vertical lines intersected will be the number of clusters to be considered.

 Below is the example Dendogram.

-There are pretty simple and direct python packages and it’s functions to perform hierarchical clustering and plot dendograms.
+There are simple and direct Python packages and functions to perform hierarchical clustering and plot dendrograms.